ozkriff/awesome-quads/README.md

 - [Interactive Particles](https://github.com/cppxor2arr/InteractiveParticles) - a playground to interact with particles.
 - [Flappy Bird AI](https://github.com/bones-ai/rust-flappy-bird-ai) - AI learns to play flappy bird using neuro-evolution.
 - [PID Controller Simualation](https://github.com/sparshg/pid-balancer) - a Proportional-Integral-Derivative controller simulation to balance a ball on cart.
 - [Escape](https://github.com/bones-ai/rust-escape-ai) - AI plays a small escape room game.
 - [Tarsila](https://github.com/yds12/tarsila) - pixelart and spritesheet editor.

 ## Docs

-- [Platformer book](https://not-fl3.github.io/platformer-book) - WIP book about creating your platformer game in `macroquad`.
+- [Platformer book](https://not-fl3.github.io/platformer-book) - WIP book about creating your platformer game in macroquad.
-- [Making an online multiplayer game in Rust with Nakama](https://heroiclabs.com/blog/tutorials/rust-fishgame/) - tutorial about creating multiplayer platformer game in `macroquad` from scratch.
+- [Making an online multiplayer game in Rust with Nakama](https://heroiclabs.com/blog/tutorials/rust-fishgame/) - tutorial about creating multiplayer platformer game in macroquad from scratch.
 - [Publish game on Android with Macroquad](https://macroquad.rs/tutorials/android) - a tutorial about building a macroquad game for Android and uploading it to Google Play.
 - [Java interop with Miniquad on Android](https://macroquad.rs/articles/java).